aridjayarecipes/cutesrecipes.web.app/content/post/1835-easiest-way-to-prepare-award-winning-carrot-pickle.md

 1. Get 1 tsp oil

 Make these Quick Pickled Carrots for a sweet and tangy addition to almost any meal!
 These pickled carrots are just as easy as homemade dill pickles.
 All you need to do is make a brine (water + spices + sugar + salt), heat it up, and pour it over your veggies.
-This carrot pickle is generally prepared during winter season because in India the best carrots are This carrot pickle is one of the most relished pickle, not only in my house, but in my friend&#39;s house… Tasty pickled carrots are easy to prepare and sure to please everyone, maybe even your favorite bunny!
+This carrot pickle is generally prepared during winter season because in India the best carrots are This carrot pickle is one of the most relished pickle, not only in my house, but in my friend's house… Tasty pickled carrots are easy to prepare and sure to please everyone, maybe even your favorite bunny!

 <!--inarticleads2-->